-- (f) Reproduction of Statutes, Rules, Regulations, etc. If the court's determination of the issues presented requires the study of statutes, rules, regulations, etc., the relevant parts must be set out in the brief or in an addendum at the end. - (g) Citations.
+- (f) Reproduction of Statutes, Rules, Regulations, etc. If the court's determination of the issues presented requires the study of statutes, rules, regulations, etc., the relevant parts must be set out in the brief or in an addendum at the end, or may be supplied to the court in pamphlet form. - (g) Citations.
 A published opinion or order of this court may be cited in any brief.
 Unpublished orders or opinions of this court may not be cited in any brief, except when relevant (1) under the doctrines of law of the case, res judicata, or collateral estoppel; (2) in a criminal case or proceeding involving the same defendant; or (3) in a disciplinary case involving the same respondent. - (h) Citation to Administrative Agency Orders, Decisions and Opinions.
-On review of orders and decisions of administrative agencies, an internal order, decisions or opinion of the agency in another case may be cited to the court if (1) it is available in a publicly accessible electronic database (the web address to which is provided), or (2) a copy of it is furnished to the court in an addendum at the end of the brief or in the appendix. - (i) Briefs in a Case Involving a Cross-Appeal.
+On review of orders and decisions of administrative agencies, an internal order, decisions or opinion of the agency in another case may be cited to the court if (1) it is available in a publicly accessible electronic database (the web address to which is provided), or (2) a written copy of it is furnished to the court in an addendum at the end of the brief or in the appendix. - (i) Briefs in a Case Involving a Cross-Appeal.
 If a cross-appeal is filed, the party who files a notice of appeal first is the appellant for purposes of this rule and Rules 30, 31, and 34.
 If notices are filed on the same day, the plaintiff in the proceeding below is the appellant.
 These designations may be modified by agreement of the parties or by court order.
-With respect to appellee's cross-appeal and response to appellant's brief, appellee's brief must conform to the requirements of Rule 28(a).
+With respect to appellee's cross-appeal and response to appellant's brief, appellee's brief must conform to the requirements of Rule 28-(a).
 But an appellee who is satisfied with appellant's statement need not include a statement of the case or the facts. - (j) Briefs in a Case Involving Multiple Appellants or Appellees.
 In a case involving more than one appellant or appellee, including consolidated cases, any number of appellants or appellees may join in a single brief, and any party may adopt by reference a part of another's brief.
 Parties may also join in reply briefs. - (k) Citation of Supplemental Authority.
-If pertinent and significant authorities come to a party's attention after the party's brief has been filed, or after oral argument but before decision, a party may promptly file a letter with the Clerk served on the other parties, setting forth the citations.
+If pertinent and significant authorities come to a party's attention after the party's brief has been filed, or after oral argument but before decision, a party may promptly advise-file a letter with the Clerk by letter (an original and 3 copies), with a copy to all served on the other parties, setting forth the citations.
 The letter must state without argument the reasons for the supplemental citations, referring either to the page of the brief or to a point argued orally.
 Any response must be made promptly and must be similarly limited.
-If the supplemental authorities are not readily available in published form, the party submitting the letter must also attach a copy of the authority to the letter to the Clerk.
+If the supplemental authorities are not readily available in published form, the party submitting the letter must also submit 4 copiesattach a copy of the authorityies to the courtletter to the Clerk.